St. Mary's Convent School, Dewas

 St. Mary's Convent School, Dewas (MP) is a co-ed day school providing public school education up to the senior secondary level (Class 12).
-The institution is administered and run by the Franciscan Sisters of St. Mary of the Angels (FSMA), a religious charitable institute which has established several flourishing schools in the country.
+The institution is administered and run by the Franciscan Sisters of St. Mary of the Angels (FSMA), a religious charitable institute that has established several flourishing schools in the country.

 History

-The school reports having a lowly beginning back in July 1968 when it started in the out houses of the then-Maharaja of Dewas.
+The school reports had a lowly beginning back in July 1968 when it started in the out houses of the then-Maharaja of Dewas.
 Dewas was an insignificant village at that time and had not developed to its current status.
 The founders, Sr. Bernadette and Sr. Rosalia used to commute by bus from Ujjain, walking the residual distance to the palace ground with all the teaching accessories.
 As the number of students on the roll kept growing it became imperative to put up a school building.
 Fr.
 Reckwordt SVD supervised the planning and construction of the new school building on the Ujjain–Dewas road to which the school was shifted in 1971.
 In the span of 49 years since its establishment, the institute has contrived to teach thousands of students.
 Since its inception the school has acquired a high reputation among others of the present city.